TheMariday/marimapper/README.md

 This works best in a dim environment so please make sure your camera isn't pointing at any other light sources!
 (Test in Step 1)

-I really want to make this tool as good as it can get!

 ## Step 0: Install requirements
 After downloading this repository, run `pip install -r requirements.txt`